m1n1maalist/csgo-plus/README.md

 2. Run `chmod +x -R ./devtools/` inside the Git repository.
 3. Run the VPC creation script.
 4. Finally run `MAKE_JOBS=1 make -f csgo_partner.mak -j1`, change the -j(x) to your liking.

+### Building (Emscripten)
+1. This is based on the Linux guide, since this only works with Linux.
+So follow all of those steps.
+2. In the VPC creation script, add `/define:EMSCRIPTEN`, and rerun that script.
+3. Run `MAKE_JOBS=1 make -f csgo_partner.mak -j1`
+4. And finally run `emrun --no_browser --port 8080 .`